Baby dies after 'tragic accident' at Auckland's SkyCity

 Police confirmed that the infant died late last night in Starship children's hospital.

-"This was a tragic accident and the infant's death will be referred to the Coroner," a police spokeswoman said.
+"This was a tragic accident and the infant's death will be referred to the Coroner," she said.

-Yesterday the Herald reported the child was transported to Starship children's hospital in a critical condition following an incident at SkyCity.

 Advertisement